Meaningful Music | Poetry

 Songs With Imagery Using Shakespeare’s Lyrics And Images

 There have been a number of “Romeo and Juliet” songs over the years.
-I’d like to share one of my favorite as well as one that I wrote.
+I’d like to share one of my favorite as well as one that I wrote by incorporating Shakespeare’s poetry into my original song.

 My favorite one by far is by Andy Williams.
 It’s called “A Time For Us.”
 Here is that song: